surfedushare/search-portal/README.md

 This may take some time and the command will indicate that it is waiting to complete.
 If you do not want to wait you can `CTRL+C` in the terminal safely.
 This cancels the waiting, not the deploy itself.

-Also note that these commands will deploy the image with a version tag to whatever is in your package.py files.
-If you want to deploy a different version use the `--version` flag with the commands above.

 #### Release

 A special case of deploying is releasing.
 You should take the following steps during releasing: